finance-quote/finance-quote/README.md

 This code base includes updates necessary to add YahooChart module which is personally developed and tested.
 It employs multi-threading to fetch data when available and the module does not need to ascertain whether date is a trading day, holiday or anything else that may not be trading day.
-Currenlty it i downloads last seven days of quote data range and then returns last valid data set as the valid pricing.
+Currenlty it downloads last seven days of quote data range and then returns last valid data set as the valid pricing.
 The return pricing is always the adjusted pricing which accounts for splits and dividends.